Want to create an itinerary from this post?

-Framingham: Around 6-miles into the race, if you work your way over to Waverly Street, near the railroad station, you’ll find that the crowd begins to thin.
+Framingham: Around 6-miles into the race, if you work your way over to Waverly Street, near the commuter rail station, you’ll find that the crowd begins to thin.

 Natick: Along Route 135, you’ll find the Natick Common, which will most likely be crowded, but again, if you play your cards right and get there slightly early – you’ll be destined to grab a great spot.

-Newton: At the 16-mile mark, in Newton’s Lower Falls, the Newton Fire Station marks the hard right that racers take as they go from Route 16 onto Commonwealth Avenue.
+Newton: At the 16-mile mark, in Newton Lower Falls, the Newton Fire Station marks the hard right that racers take as they turn from Route 16 onto Commonwealth Avenue.
 Within this area, there is generally a notable amount of room to set up shop.

-Chestnut Hill: Home of Heartbreak Hill, the last of Newton’s notoriously strenuous hills; here you are bound to encounter an abundance of Boston College students – so, again, prepare yourself.
+Chestnut Hill: Here you are bound to encounter an abundance of Boston College students – so, again, prepare yourself.
 But, fortunately, the Chestnut Hill area consists of wide roads with open green space; perfect for giving the runners an added boost with an array of loud cheers.

 Brighton: Cleveland Circle is a great choice for those that are looking to make a full day out of their marathon experience.
-Along Chestnut Hill Avenue, which is a two-block strip that transitions the runners from Commonwealth Avenue to Beacon Street, you’ll find that there is ample room to catch a great view, along with a collection of great spots to grab a bite to eat.
+Along Chestnut Hill Avenue, which is a two-block strip that transitions the runners from Commonwealth Avenue to Beacon Street, you’ll find that there is ample room to catch sight of the runners, along with a collection of great spots to grab a bite to eat.